chuigda-wasteland/compilers-ckx/README.md

 ## Original idea

 Originally I decided to write a C compiler as a practice in my university.
-And it may also become a good compiler for freshmens to learn how to build compilers.
+And it may also become a good compiler for freshmen to learn how to build compilers.

 But unfortunately, I don't like the `array` in C